-Once it has been confirmed that a transaction falls into a reportable category, the parties must determine whether the relevant filing thresholds in each individual jurisdiction have been met.
-In essence, each regulator wants to understand whether the parties (individually or combined) have a sufficiently significant nexus to their jurisdiction to justify merger control review and operation of the local competition laws.
+If a transaction is reportable, the parties must then determine whether the relevant filing thresholds in each individual jurisdiction have been met.
+In essence, each regulator wants to understand whether the parties (individually or combined) have a sufficiently significant nexus to its jurisdiction to justify merger control review and operation of the local competition laws.

 As a result, filing thresholds in Asia-Pacific jurisdictions are normally based either on financial criteria (such as revenues and assets) or market share data.
-Table 3, below, sets out a quick look at the applicable financial filing thresholds for offshore share acquisitions in the Asia-Pacific jurisdictions with mandatory pre-closing filings.
+Table 3 sets out a quick look at the applicable financial filing thresholds for offshore share acquisitions in the Asia-Pacific jurisdictions with mandatory pre-closing filings.